SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 This project represents an archetypical theia-editor for a cinco-cloud product.

+## Structure
+- `vsocde-extensions` contains all extensions, that can be developed withing vscode.
+They are used inside the theia editor by installing the packaged *.vsix into the `web/browser-app/plugins`-folder.
+- `web` contains a eclipse theia-editor-project with all needed theia-extensions and files

 ## Getting started
 USE THESE SCRIPTS ONLY FOR DEVELOPMENT PURPOSE!